-- E8.1.
-Games that may impact qualification for future "Multi-Sport" events, such as World Beach Games or Olympics. - E8.2.
-Playoff Games in the following order: Finals, Semi-Finals, Bronze Medal, Quarter-Finals/Pre-Semi-Finals, other playoff rounds (Pre-Quarters/Round of 16). - E8.3.
-Placement games that determine the 5th & 6th and 7th & 8th place teams. - E8.4.
+- E6.1.
+Games that may impact qualification for future "Multi-Sport" events, such as World Beach Games or Olympics. - E6.2.
+Playoff Games in the following order: Finals, Semi-Finals, Bronze Medal, Quarter-Finals/Pre-Semi-Finals, other playoff rounds (Pre-Quarters/Round of 16). - E6.3.
+Placement games that determine the 5th & 6th and 7th & 8th place teams. - E6.4.
 Playoff games for teams below 8th place.
-Where possible, final placement ties will be avoided for as many places as possible, with higher placements having higher priority over lower placements. - E8.5.
-Initial Pool games. - E8.6.
+Where possible, final placement ties will be avoided for as many places as possible, with higher placements having higher priority over lower placements, or by taking into account the number of games played by teams across the event. - E6.5.
+Initial Pool games. - E6.6.
 Power Pool games.